-The highly escalated, increasingly dehumanized, and deeply intractable nature of today's big (and little) conflicts can threaten pretty much anything that we have ever really cared about.
-In the United States and far too many other places, these conflicts have now reached the point where it seems that most everyone has concluded that compromise is no longer a realistic option and that, like it or not, they are involved in a win-lose confrontation that they simply cannot afford to lose.
+The highly escalated, increasingly dehumanized, and deeply intractable nature of today's big (and little) conflicts threaten pretty much anything that we have ever really cared about.
+By 2018 (and probably earlier) in the United States and far too many other places, these conflicts had reached the point where many people concluded that compromise was no longer a realistic option.
+They felt that, like it or not, they were involved in a win-lose confrontation that they simply could not afford to lose.

 This "reframing" reflects a lesson that we learned early in the history of our Conflict Information Consortium program.
 Most people see themselves as advocates on one side or the other of a conflict, not as neutral intermediaries who, by implication, see the validity of arguments on all sides of an issue.
 Such advocates tend to be distrustful of "conflict resolution."
 They worry, for example, about being pressured to make unwanted compromises or, in the event they do decide to compromise, about being double-crossed.
-However, we also learned that these same people tend to be deeply aware of the dangers of all-out confrontation and are very interested in limiting the destructiveness that they know commonly accompanies their advocacy efforts.
+Back in the early 1990s, we also learned that these same people tended to be deeply aware of the dangers of all-out confrontation and were very interested in limiting the destructiveness that they knew commonly accompanied their advocacy efforts.

 |We need to quit thinking of our conflicts in "us vs. them" terms and realize that we have a common enemy, destructive conflict dynamics, which we need to learn how to work together to limit.|